Rahul-Biju-03/Python-For-ML/Supervised-Learning-1/README.md

-This directory contains information about Supervised Learning.
+This directory contains information about Linear Regression, Logistic Regression and Decision Tree.